datastax/dsbulk/manual/settings.md

 - `DsePlainTextAuthProvider`: provides SASL authentication using the PLAIN mechanism for DSE clusters secured with DseAuthenticator.
 It requires the `username` and `password` options, and optionally, an `authorization-id`.
 - `DseGssApiAuthProvider`: provides GSSAPI authentication for DSE clusters secured with `DseAuthenticator`.
 Read the javadocs of this authenticator for detailed instructions.

-You can also specify a custom class that implements `AuthProvider` and has a public constructor with a `DriverContext` argument (to simplify this, the driver provides two abstract classes that can be extended: `DsePlainTextAuthProviderBase` and `DseGssApiAuthProviderBase`).
+You can also specify a custom class that implements `AuthProvider` and has a public constructor with a `DriverContext` argument (to simplify this, the driver provides two abstract classes that can be extended: `PlainTextAuthProviderBase` and `DseGssApiAuthProviderBase`).

 Default: **null**.